githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/4-how-organize-your-project.md

 In this unit you will learn:
 - How to create a field to track and group by priority
 - How to add an iteration field
 - How to create a board view
-- How to configure built-in automation

 ## How to create a field to track and group by priority